5 Postpartum Body Changes You May Not Expect

 Do you remember that feeling during pregnancy where you were easily forgetting things and seemed to just feel a bit lost?
 This is a phenomenon called pregnancy brain, but it’s actually not just for pregnancy!
 Pregnancy brain can live on post-baby for many women—so many in fact, that it has been dubbed “mom brain” instead.
 Your hormones are raging, your body is changing and you suddenly have this huge responsibility you didn’t have before, so it’s okay for your brain to have a hard time keeping up.
 If your mom brain gets to be too much, try meditating, taking deep breaths and most of all, giving yourself a break!

 This is one most new parents don’t even consider.
 You just had a baby, you aren’t thinking about another one yet!
-But in fact, after you give birth, your fertility increases and it may actually be easier for you to get pregnant than during your normal cycle.
+And maybe you’ve been told it can’t happen until after your first period returns, which may be a while.
+But in fact, your fertility can return to normal within a month after giving birth.
 Breastfeeding can suppress this, but for moms who aren’t breastfeeding, it’s important to take precautionary measure to ensure you don’t get pregnant too soon.